nicolagp/scopa-ai/README.md

 a list of strategies to be implemented.

 ## To do
-- Extend funtion that checks valid moves to include the case of trying to put card with a match on table
 - Think of a better way of displaying the game
-- Corner case: round ends, figure out who to give the remaining cards to
+- Check fix for trying to take a card that has 2 on the table

 ## Proposed playing strategies
 - Random Moves